cmitz/ducky-oauth-demo/README.md

 1. Sign in with a google account
 1. Verify you're logged in and able to view the products index

-*note: **embedded in this repository you can find the credentials (secret and ID) for a Test App registered with Google under my name.
-Use these credentials wisely to test for yourself, do not distribute them ** *
+> Note: **Embedded in this repository you can find the credentials (secret and ID) for a Test App registered with Google under my name.
+Use these credentials wisely to test for yourself, do not distribute them**